APHON Mentoring Program

 APHON is looking for qualified mentors who are focused, active listeners, can follow through on commitments, and provide ideas, suggestions, and strategies for achieving success.
-You must be a registered nurse with the time to commit to the program, seek opportunities to for mentee to learn, and strictly adhere to confidentiality.
+You must be a registered nurse with the time to commit to the program, seek opportunities for mentee to learn, and strictly adhere to confidentiality.

 How would I benefit by being a Mentor?

 - Improve your professional practice